zetaPRIME/pf-brew/systems/drive-arts.md

 **DP Cost:** 3
 **Use Time:** 1 standard action
 **Range:** Melee reach
-Roll damage as if making a single attack with your main-hand weapon if it is a *drive weapon*.
-You deal half that much fire damage (rounded up) to each target in a square that weapon could reach.
-Repeat for your offhand weapon. *(This art does not use the ranged component of dual-type weapons.)*
+Roll damage as if making a single melee attack with your main-hand weapon if it is a *drive weapon*.
+You deal half that much fire damage (rounded up) to each target in a square that weapon could reach with a melee attack.
+Repeat for your offhand weapon.

 #### Strike Dash (Su)
 **Requirements:** Driver level 5